 Disclaimer: if anyone is thinking of spamming the HTTP link below, know I have removed this function.
 It does not exist.

-Next you’ll see a screen like below.
-First select the runtime for your script.
+Next, you’ll see a screen like below.
+First, select the runtime for your script.
 GCF handles a number of Node and Python versions.
-Since this is Python blog, I’d recommend using Python 3.8 unless you have something old you don’t want to migrate and know it breaks in 3.8.
+Since this is a Python blog, I’d recommend using Python 3.8 unless you have something old you don’t want to migrate and know it breaks in 3.8.
 Python 3.9 is a new option as a runtime, but safer to choose 3.8 at this time of writing.
-Next customize Entry point.
+Next, customize the Entry point.
 Every script needs a function wrapper that GCF calls to start the script.
 So your current script needs to be nested under this function wrapper.
 This will require adjusting your indents and can be a minor pain for large scripts.

 If you’re using GCF for the first time you’ll also be prompted to enable the Cloud Build API.
-There is a button that chopped off the screenshot below, but you just click it and it guides you through a couple steps.
+There is a button that chopped off the screenshot below, but you just click it and it guides you through a couple of steps.
 Nothing to it.
-Once that is done simply copy in your script in the right editor box.
+Once that is done simply copy your script in the right editor box.
 Note I’ve found the editor to be a bit clunky.
 It’s not designed well for inline development.
-Note the source code drop down gives you several options for inserting your code (package), but for the most part it’s easiest to just copy and paste in.
+Note the source code drop-down gives you several options for inserting your code (package), but for the most part, it’s easiest to just copy and paste in.

 I’ll also add if you have more files to add like a credential file you can hit the plus sign and it will generate a new file you can name and enter in data.

 That’s all there is to it.
 You’ve just imported and packaged your script to GCF.
 All that is left to do is hit that deploy button.

 The next screen you’ll see is the function list dashboard showing the one you just created.
 Just because it deployed doesn’t mean the script will run without errors.
 For this we need to test the function.
 Hit the 3 dots icon under actions and select “Test Function”.